scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 $ java -jar scalardb-schema-loader-<VERSION>.jar --config database.properties --schema-file emoney-schema.json --coordinator
 ```

-### Start the GraphQL server
+### Start the ScalarDB GraphQL Server

-Before starting the GraphQL server, log in to the GitHub Container registry by running the following command and entering your GitHub credentials as instructed:
+Before starting the ScalarDB GraphQL Server, log in to the GitHub Container registry by running the following command and entering your GitHub credentials as instructed:

 ```console
 $ docker login ghcr.io
 ```

-To start the GraphQL server, which is included in the Docker container for the sample application, make sure Docker is running and then run the following command:
+To start the ScalarDB GraphQL Server, which is included in the Docker container for the sample application, make sure Docker is running and then run the following command:

 ```console
 $ docker-compose up -d